sclebo05/KobraNeoProfiles/README.md

 **The KobraNeoGcodes.txt file has useful start and end codes for the printer, copy and paste these into your slicer's machine settings.
 I believe this was an important step, as it calls the auto leveling mesh information before beginning the print.
 Helps with any profile, not just these.**

-### To add the profile to Cura:
-- Ensure you install **Cura 5.3.0 Beta** or newer.
-It is possible to have more than one version of Cura installed.
-- Create a new printer (Settings -> Printer -> Add Printer) and add a **Anycubic Kobra** if you do not already have one.
-- With that printer selected in the main window, go to Preferences -> Configure Cura.
-- Within the Profiles section, use the Import button and select the desired curaprofile file.
-- To switch between profiles in the main window, use the drop-down in the Print Settings dialog.
-- Adjust your temperatures for better flow or to mitigate stringing.
-I have set reasonable PLA/PLA+ defaults
-- Highly recommend adding the contents of the KobraNeoGCodes.txt file to the Machine Settings of the Kobra

-### To add the profile to Prusa or SuperSlicer:
-- Go to File -> Import -> Import Config
-- Select the desired config.ini file for import
-- Once imported, go through Print Settings, Filament, and Printer sections and click the Save Icon to save/rename the profiles locally
-- Highly recommend adding the contents of the KobraNeoGcodes.txt file under the Custom G-code section of Printer Settings (Expert)

 ### Key areas that were adjusted:
 - Conservatively increased speeds (e.g. 50mm/s to 55mm/s)
 - Adjusted overlap values between infill and walls